autocore-ai/AutowareAuto/docs/howto/integration-testing.md

 With ROS 2, it is possible to program complex autonomous driving applications with a large number of nodes.
-Therefore, a lot of effort has been made to provide an integration test framework that helps developers test the interaction of Apex.OS nodes.
+Therefore, a lot of effort has been made to provide an integration test framework that helps developers test the interaction of ROS2 nodes.

 # Integration test framework architecture {#how-to-write-integration-tests-integration-test-framework-architecture}